A Tool for Implementing Strategy

 What River Mapping does

-- Helps build a strategy or action plan.
+- Guides you through building a strategy or action plan.
 Time flows along the river.
 Symbols encourage consideration of the critical elements of planning, including elements often overlooked

 - Stimulates thinking about the sequence of actions, dependencies, alternatives, risks, barriers, help needed.